dliberat/django-ghost/README.md

 $ python manage.py runserver 0.0.0.0:8000
 ```

+__Playing the game:__

-You can then use the sample front-end website to see the game in action.
-Open `/ui/index.html` in your browser to play.
+Once the server has been booted up, you can use the sample front-end website to see the game in action.
+Open `http://localhost:8000/ui` in your browser to play.

 __Changing dictionaries:__